yzhilong/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The graphical feature is facilitated by the GraphPanel and StatsByDate Classes along with the MainWindow classes.
-It is implemented using the JavaFX LineChart and XYSeries Classes.
+The graphical feature is facilitated by the `GraphPanel` and `StatsByDate` classes along with the `MainWindow` class.
+It is implemented using the JavaFX `LineChart` and `XYSeries` Classes.

-The GraphPanel currently supports three methods:
+`GraphPanel` currently supports three methods:
-* drawGraph() - gets the hash map with the dates and average profits, sorts them, and adds them to the XYSeries to add to the LineChart
+* `drawGraph()` - gets the HashMap with the dates and average profits, sorts them, and adds them to the series and the line chart
-* updateList() - reassigns the value of the current GameEntry List to a new GameEntry List
+* `updateList()` - reassigns the value of the new GameEntry list to the current GameEntry list
-* clearList() - clears the existing series from the lineChart
+* `clearList()` - clears the existing series from the line chart

 In addition, the following method from StatsByDate is also used:
-* StatsByDate::getStats() - Returns a Hashmap with the dates and average profits
+* `StatsByDate::getStats()` - returns a HashMap with the dates and average profits

 Mechanism:
-* A GraphPanel is created and initialised in the main window using the filtered list from Storage
-* drawGraph() is called on the graph panel to draw the graph based on existing entries as the user starts the app.
+* A `GraphPanel` object is created and initialised in the main window using the filtered list from `Storage` `drawGraph()` is called on the graph panel to draw the graph based on existing entries as the user starts the app.
-* Then when the user enters a command, executeCommand(String commandText) in MainWindow is run during which clearList() is called on the graphPanel object to clear the existing series after which the command is executed.
+* When the user enters a command, `executeCommand(String commandText)` in MainWindow is run during which `clearList()` is called on the graphPanel object to clear the existing series after which the command is executed.
-* Before returning the result, updateList() is called on the graphPanel object to update the value of the modified list of game entries.
+* Before returning the result, `updateList()` is called on the graphPanel object to update the value of the modified list of game entries.
-* This results in a new series being created with StatsByDate::getStats(), when it is called on the updated list value to generate a new graph.
+* This results in a new series being created with `StatsByDate::getStats()`, when it is called on the updated list value to generate a new graph.
 * These steps repeat for every command entered by the user until the user exits the app.